dirigeants/klasa/guides/Building Your Bot/CreatingACustomMemberGateway.md

 We will be taking code from {@tutorial CreatingPointsSystems}, and modifying it a small bit to work with the newly created member-gateway.

-Create a new monitor, and add the follwing code:
+Create a new monitor, and add the following code:

 ```javascript
 const { Monitor } = require('klasa');